-The tree is a great hawthorn (species Crataegus monogyna), with an unusually impressive size, standing at about 30m from the entrance of the site.
+The tree is a giant hawthorn (species Crataegus monogyna), with an unusually impressive size, standing at about 30m from the entrance of the site.
 The height of the old trees reaches 12m, in contrary to the common size of hawthorns which are usually shrubs or small trees.

 Visitors of the area can enjoy the shade of the thick foliage of the protected tree.
 Around the trunk, a scenic stone wall has been built with a height of 50cm.